Voice of the Customer - Gain Valuable Insights From Customer Feedback

 The main benefit of NPS surveys is that people are likely to interact with them since there’s just one easy question, so they don’t view the survey as a time-sink.

-Additionally, NPS surveys also let you segment customers better, so that you know which ones are likely to promote your brand (Promoters), which ones need a push in the right direction (Passives), and which ones might leave your brand for other options (Detractors).
+Additionally, NPS surveys let you segment customers better so that you know which ones are likely to promote your brand (Promoters), which ones need a push in the right direction (Passives), and which ones might leave your brand for other options (Detractors).

 With that kind of data, you can better tailor your Voice of the Customer process to make sure you’re asking different clients the right questions.